TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-7.md

 # Common Code

-Before copying `VirtualList.tsx` as my starting point for `VirtualGrid.tsx`, I need to take one final pass through.
+Before copying `VirtualList.tsx` as my starting point for `VirtualGrid.tsx`, I need to take one final pass through the code.
 Any code that can be shared with `VirtualGrid.tsx` will be moved into a common `VirtualBase.ts` source file.
 Currently `VirtualList.tsx` contains three kinds of content:
   * A bunch of TypeScript declarations that define the interface to `VirtualList`
   * Utility functions
   * The VirtualList function component itself which in turn consists of